SenseNet/sn-client/packages/gatsby-source-sensenet/README.md

 ## How to query for data

-gatsby-source-sensenet creates gatsby node from all the contents that return from the query.
+gatsby-source-sensenet creates gatsby nodes from all the contents returned by a query.
 The _internal.type_ of all nodes consists of the "sensenet" prefix and the original type of the content.
-If you have a "BlogPost" type then all the content created from this type will be a gatsby node whose _internal.type_ will be: "sensenetBlogPost".
+If you have a "BlogPost" content type then all the content created with this type will be presented as gatsby nodes whose _internal.type_ will be: "sensenetBlogPost".

-You might query for all of a type of node e.g.: sensenetBlogPost:
+To query for all nodes with a specific type e.g.: sensenetBlogPost:

 ```graphql
   query MyQuery {